-Yes, teacup beagles are a breed of teacup dog, albeit they are a tad controversial.
-But they do exist; you can, if you really want, get a mini beagle walking around your house.
+Yes, teacup Beagles are a breed of teacup dog, albeit they are a tad controversial.
+But they do exist; you can, if you really want to, get a mini Beagle walking around your house.
 You should, however, know a few things about them first.

 1. Breeding.
 Teacup Beagles are bred in two unique ways.

 - The second technique isn't as common and is harder to pull off.
-It is called cross breeding and it is when you take a beagle and cross breed it with a much smaller dog; for example if you bred a beagle with a Pomeranian you are likely to have litter that is much smaller than a beagle but bigger than a Pomeranian.
-This is more of a science and isn't as sure of a process as inbreeding; although it has been found that is successful there are much fewer health problems.
+It is called cross breeding and it is when you take a beagle and cross breed it with a much smaller dog; for example if you bred a beagle with a Pomeranian, you are likely to have a litter that is much smaller than a beagle but bigger than a Pomeranian.
+This is more of a science and isn't as sure of a process as inbreeding, although it has been found that, if successful, there are much fewer health problems.

 - Beagles will eat a lot.
 Be wary of what kind of food you have laying around the house.